-In October 2019, the Air Quality Team received two air complaints.
-The current number of complaints for this month is less than average compared to last 12 months.
+In January 2019, the Air Quality Team received four air complaints.
+The current number of complaints for this month is greater than average compared to last 12 months.
+This amount of complaints can be attributed to the more rainy weather during this month, which aids in the distribution of odors.

-Hazardous Material Spill ResponseIn October 2019, a total of five spills or notification of abandoned waste were investigated.
+Hazardous Material Spill Response

+In January 2020, a total of one spill or notification of abandoned waste was investigated.
 For the past 12 months, an average of four spills were investigated per month.
 Staff continue to respond to all hazardous material spills, 24 hours per day/7 days a week/365 days per year.